adandev1125/adandev1125/README.md

 ## About Me

-Mid-Level Full-stack developer who loves software design, programming, algorithms and UI/UX.
+Full Stack developer who loves software design, programming, algorithms and UI/UX.
 Proficient in developing mobile and web apps, creating games, reviewing and optimizing codes and creating and establishing new algorithms and databases.
 Familiar with various SDLCs and software development methodologies like Agile Software Development and DevOps.
 Enjoy learning new skills and technologies, love to work in teams and wish to gain professional experiences in the real industry.

 <img src="https://komarev.com/ghpvc/?username=adandev1125&label=Profile%20views&color=4e982f&style=for-the-badge" alt="adandev1125" />